 The GlassMaster LT has a 7 segment LED display.
 This sometimes requires creative ways for representing letters.
-For ex tion of their meaning.
+For example the number "5" is also used to represent the letter "S".
+Below is a list of all the display messages along with a description of their meaning.